Positive Behavior Intervention and Support

 Primary intervention approaches are universal and preventive in nature and include proactive efforts directed toward reducing the likelihood of problems emerging.
 School-wide discipline programs that combine clear expectations, close monitoring/supervision, and standardized consequences for rule violations, as well as social skills, anger management, and conflict resolution, are examples of such approaches that achieve prevention goals.

 Secondary interventions require individually-tailored programs applied with specific students.
 Mentoring programs and individual behavior management programs are examples of secondary interventions.

 Tertiary intervention strategies involve intensive intervention approaches applied to children and youth with the most severe behavioral/emotional needs.
 These are often referred to in the literature as “wraparound “ approaches.
 Such interventions commonly require a case manager who coordinates, supports, and services across families, schools, mental health, juvenile justice, and various social service agencies.

-Granville County schools currently has 25% of their schools involved in training or implementing Positive Behavior Intervention and Support.
-For additional information contact Michael K. Allen, EC Director.
+Granville County Public Schools currently has 25% of their schools involved in training or implementing Positive Behavior Intervention and Support.
+For additional information contact Anikko Gorham, EC Director at (919) 693-1103.